silshack/spring2014/_posts/2014-02-11-brittanydatastructures.md

 def stringManipulationPG(file):

+'''
-'''Goes to the beginning of a Project Gutenberg book and tokenizes text into words, removing punctuation and making lowercase.
+Goes to the beginning of a Project Gutenberg book and tokenizes text into words, removing punctuation and making lowercase.
 Returns a list of 'word,value' pairs for each instance of a token output to the file 'output.txt'.
-Sorts list in preparation for reducing step'''
+Sorts list in preparation for reducing step
+'''

     startBook = False
     totalWords = 0
     fullArray = []